1618 Asian Fusion Review – Cocktails to Classic Drinks

 My thoughts: Normally, I am not a super big fan of cheesecake, but once again, 1618 surprised me further.
 This cheesecake presentation was one of the coolest that I have ever seen.
 At initial glance, it was just a regular cheesecake UNTIL you see the wait pull out a glass with alcohol and a mini blowtorch.

 The fire that heated the alcohol that was poured over the cheesecake – wow.
-The glaze that spread across the cheesecake and the crunch in every single bite.
+The glaze spread across the cheesecake and the crunch in every single bite.
 Just typing this now is already making me so hungry.

 Thai Iced Tea and Dragonfruit Refresher